-Kamal Akbari is currently a Ph.D.
-Candidate in Remote Sensing and GIS center of Shahid Behehshti University, as well as a spatial data analyst in GIS at GITA.
-He has over ten years of wide experience in GIS, Spatial Database Designing, Pedestrian Modelling, and Teaching.
-Kamal is an expert in ArcGIS, QGIS, FME ETL tool, R programming and Python.
+Kamal Akbari is currently a researcher and spatial data analyst at GITA.
+He has over ten years of wide experiences in GIS, Spatial Database Designing, Pedestrian Modelling, and Teaching.

 Aliakbar Matkan

 Aliakbar Matkan is a Professor of Earth Sciences and Head of Remote Sensing and GIS Research Center, Faculty of Earth Sciences, Shahid Beheshti University.